01mf02/jaq/docs/intro.md

 ::: Advanced

-The jq manual documents many features only by examples, which leaves jq's behaviour in many edge cases undocumented.
-In contrast, this manual tries to document features via *properties* that can be tested.
-This allows users to more thoroughly understand jq's behaviour.

 For an even deeper understanding of jq semantics, feel free to read my jq language specification at
 <https://github.com/01mf02/jq-lang-spec/>.